 "Earlier today I took a nap in our bed while he sat in the chair next to it watching TV.
 When I woke up he told me that he had seen me sit up and crawl backward to the edge of the bed and stand up in front of our bedroom door from the corner of his eye.
-He thought it was weird that I got up like that because I'm in the last month of my pregnancy and I can't really move so good without it hurting, so he tried talking to me."
+He thought it was weird that I got up like that because I'm in the last month of my pregnancy and I can't really move so well without it hurting, so he tried talking to me.

 "When I didn't answer he looked at the door to find me not there and still sleeping in bed.
 I got really creeped out and I finally told him about what I have been seeing in the bathroom.
 He thought it was creepy as well but didn't want to really talk about it anymore because he thinks it will give whatever it is power or energy.
 I have no idea what it wants or why we both saw it."